- How common is zinc deficiency?

 Was I deficient?

-I believe I did have a mild zinc deficiency (and later confirmed the deficiency with Spectra Cell labs) as a side effect of transitioning to a more plant based diet.
+I believe I did have a mild zinc deficiency (and later confirmed the deficiency with a Spectra Cell test) as a side effect of transitioning to a more plant based diet.
+It should be noted that while vegetarian and vegan diets are typically lower in zinc, it is possible to maintain healthy zinc levels on plant forward diets with proper planning.

-In the western world, acute severe zinc deficiency is rare, but as with magnesium, it’s a real issue that can go unnoticed.
-However, in the developing world, where zinc deficiency is far more common, it can cause stunted growth, severe immune system dysfunction and even early death.1
+In the western world, acute severe zinc deficiency is rare, but as with magnesium deficiency, it’s a real issue that can go unnoticed.
+However, in the developing world, where zinc deficiency is far more common, it can cause stunted growth, severe immune system dysfunction and even early death.
+1

 Ok, but I can hear you saying: “John, you lived in Austin, Texas, not the developing world.
 Why would you have a zinc deficiency?”

-On the flip side, I will say that I felt my zinc levels rapidly stabilize with just a few days of 50 mg dosing, and I did take it a bit too far, so much so that I developed some side effects.
 You do not want to overdo it with zinc.
-Taking too much zinc will eventually draw down your copper and magnesium levels, both of which can cause health issues.5 I now find that just a few milligrams of zinc 3-4 days per week is ideal for me.
+Taking too much zinc will eventually draw down your copper and magnesium levels, both of which can cause health issues.
+5 I now find that about 15mg of zinc 3-4 days per week is ideal for me.

 With those personal factors out of the way, what do studies have to say about zinc supplements?